-We have audited the financial statements of Momentum Credit Union Limited (the "Credit Union"), which comprise the statement of financial position as at December 31, 2022, and the statement of income and comprehensive income, changes in member's equity and cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of Momentum Credit Union Limited (the "Credit Union"), which comprise the statement of financial position as at December 31, 2023, and the statement of income and comprehensive income, changes in members' equity and cash flows for the year then ended, and notes to the financial statements, including material accounting policy information.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Credit Union as at December 31, 2022, and the results of its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Credit Union as at December 31, 2023, and the results of its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards.